Christos Navrozidis: Personal life

 Navrozidis has a daughter and works as a transportation driver.
 He enjoys driving long distances for work because of the tranquility.
 From age 15 he has been a supporter of football club AEK Athens.

 Navrozidis is a devout Orthodox Christian, describing the New Testament as a message of love.

-His main inspiration for starting with wrestling was his grandfather, who had been a champion twice in the Soviet Union.
+His main inspiration for starting with wrestling was his grandfather, who had been a regional champion twice in the Soviet Union.

 The nickname El Greco in King of the Streets is based on the Greek painter, sculptor and architect of the Spanish Renaissance, Doménikos Theotokópoulos.